shinjh0849/gpt4_ase_tasks/readme.md

 In here, we include the appendix that has all the information from our qualitative study, i.e. survey.

-We also include the scripts we used to do our quantitative study, automated prompting to GPT-4.
+We also include the scripts and the generated results we used to conduct our quantitative study, i.e. automated prompting to GPT-4.

-We share the links to the benchmark datasets used in our quantitative study.
+We share the links to the benchmark datasets used in our quantitative study as well.

 ## 0. Online Appendix
 Here, we provide all the data from our surveys.